 Our need-based scholarship program enables us to help make SAA affordable to deserving students.
 All students are eligible for tuition assistance.
-Currently, 37% of SAA families receive need-based scholarship funds, totaling approximately $750,000 in aid.
+Currently, 35% of SAA families receive need-based scholarship funds, totaling approximately $1.1 million in aid.

 SAA utilizes FACTS Grant & Aid Assessment, an independent, third party company, to help us objectively determine each family’s financial need.
 Multiple factors are considered by FACTS when evaluating a family’s ability to pay, including but not limited to, household income, family size, expenses, assets, and liabilities.
 Based on demonstrated need, scholarships are awarded up to 70% of tuition.
 Families must reapply each year and awards may vary from year to year depending on changes in the family’s financial situation.